It’s about as Australian as the meat pie. The first Chiko Rolls were inspired by Chinese egg rolls, which were invented by Chinese-Australians.

 "I had no idea what they were, (maybe they had something to do with chicken?) - I just knew that I wanted one.
 I slid my two bucks across the counter and was handed a deep fried cylinder wrapped up in paper.
 One bite and I knew that they had nothing to do with chicken, in fact, I couldn't really identify any ingredients.
 I didn't care though, the mystery filling wrapped in golden pastry was delicious.
 I was hooked."

 But as beach culture moves further away from fried food and into the health food realm, Paul felt the chiko's star was fading.
-So on episode two of season two of River Cottage Australia (tonight 6pm on SBS) , he pays tribute to the ubiquitous snack, giving the Aussie classic “a River Cottage spin”.
+So on episode two of season two of River Cottage Australia (currently screening on SBS Food Channel 33), he pays tribute to the ubiquitous snack, giving the Aussie classic “a River Cottage spin”.
 In true River Cottage style, he recreates his “cheeky rolls” with what he’s currently got in surplus: zucchinis, which stand in for the traditional cabbage.

 “As far as pastries go, they don’t get much simpler,” says West in the episode.
 And he’s not wrong: his egg pastry is made with four cups of flour, four eggs (one egg for each cup), incorporated and then worked together with a cup of water.